-Paul’s music can best be described as a “bridge” between the traditional folk music of the 60’s to contemporary acoustic country music of today and tomorrow.
+Paul’s music can best be described as a “bridge” between the traditional folk music of the 60’s to contemporary acoustic country & Americana music of today.
 Old protest songs have been replaced by storytelling, and a more “country” feel.
 The long neck banjo has been replaced with the more driving three-finger style.
-And instruments like a second guitar or autoharp are replaced with the dobro, and baritone guitar.
-In that way, Ryantunes music might be considered cutting edge as well as a decadal bridge.
+And instruments like a second guitar or autoharp are replaced with the dobro, or mandolin.
+With a background in both eras, Ryantunes music might be considered a multi-decadal bridge.

-During the 1960’s as a (very) young man Paul was a member of a Toronto-based duet (The Voyageurs).
-The group played a number of venues including the Grand Ole Opry (at Ryman) in Nashville and Massey Hall in Toronto.
-Paul has a lifetime of fond memories of meeting and talking music with some of the great artists of that era, and performing on shows with them.
+During the 1960’s as a young man Paul was a member of a Toronto-based group that played a variety of venues ranging from high-schools, to the Grand Ole Opry (at Ryman) in Nashville and Massey Hall in Toronto.
+He says “at the time I had no idea how much amazing talent was surrounding me-both on the music and business sides”.
+Here, he remembers his days with the “Voyageurs”.